mjbhobe/dl-pytorch/Tutorial.md

 For the complete code used in this section, refer to the [MNIST Classification](pyt_mnist_dnn.py) example, where you can train/evaluate/test both MLP and CNN architectures.

 ## Using `nn.Sequential` API
 Personally I find using the traditional method, i.e. deriving your class from nn.Module, a bit tedious.
 I'll admit that I have spent hours debugging issues with my `forward()` method - I simply could never get it right the first time.
 The `nn.Sequential` API provided by Pytorch was a life-saver for me.
-It helps me clearly _visualize_ the sequence of operations in my module and what's mofe - I don't have to write a `forward()` method - how convenient!
+It helps me clearly _visualize_ the sequence of operations in my module and what's more - I don't have to write a `forward()` method - how convenient!

 In this section I'll cover how we can use the `Pytorch Toolkit` with models created with the `nn.Sequential` API.
 I'll illustrate this with a multiclass classification problem, specifically classification of 10 image classes of the `CIFAR10` imagesets.
 You can get more information about the CIFAR10 datasets [here](https://www.cs.toronto.edu/~kriz/cifar.html)